Flack27/Obsidian/1 - Characters/NPC's/Noxus/Matthias Cray.md

 ### Stonewall Scheme (Chapter 1-2)

-Probably suggested hiring "outsiders" rather than requesting military aid - makes Roderick look weak while keeping him compliant with Noxian law
+Suggested hiring "outsiders" rather than requesting military aid - makes Roderick look weak while keeping him compliant with Noxian law

 ### The Deed Encouragement (Chapter 2)

 When Roderick has idea to give party the village deed instead of paying, Matthias encourages: "Very clever, my lord - reward their service without depleting the treasury!"

-### Exposed (Potential)

-Party may discover his true allegiance to Guy
+### Promotion and Departure (Chapter 3)

+After successfully destabilizing Quathala, Guy rewards Matthias with promotion to captain of his secret police and brings him to the Immortal Bastion

+### Left in Command (Chapter 5)

+When Guy must leave the Immortal Bastion to crush a rebellion in the west, he takes his military commanders like [[Armand de Sevigny]] with him but leaves Matthias in charge of finding and capturing [[Anita conDoin]] even tho he might note be perfectly fit for the role.

+### The Overzealous Captain (Chapter 5)

+With Guy gone and power in his hands, Matthias becomes dangerously overzealous:
+- Hunts Anita and the party through the capital streets
+- Uses brutal tactics and secret police methods
+- Makes decisions beyond his authority in his panic to succeed
+- Creates the brutal chase sequences that force the party underground

+### Death or Defeat (Chapter 6)

+Either dies during the party's escape or survives but loses everything when Swain's coup succeeds

+## Character Arc

+### Phase 1 - The Manipulator (Quathala)
+- Plays the loyal advisor
+- Subtle psychological manipulation
+- Technically stays within legal bounds
+- Master of false concern and honey words

+### Phase 2 - The Ambitious Servant (Immortal Bastion)
+- Rewarded for success
+- Given authority over secret police
+- Still serving Guy's plans
+- Begins showing his cruel nature

+### Phase 3 - The Overzealous Tyrant (Guy's Absence)
+- Left in charge of finding Anita
+- Panics when party helps her escape
+- Becomes brutal and excessive
+- Makes terrible decisions trying to prove himself
+- His cruelty exceeds even Guy's methods
-## Manipulation Methods
+## Secret Police Methods (Immortal Bastion Phase)

-- Constantly reminds Roderick that rivals are watching
-- Suggests everyone wants to see him fail
+**The Hunt:**
+- Organizes systematic search for Anita
+- Uses informants and surveillance
+- Brutal interrogation methods
+- Street battles and chases

+**Overzealous Decisions:**
+- Exceeds Guy's instructions in his panic
+- Uses excessive force to capture party
-- Makes requesting help seem like weakness
+- Makes decisions without authority
+- Prioritizes success over restraint

+**The Contrast:**
+- His brutality makes Guy look reasonable
+- Shows what happens when ambition exceeds competence
+- Demonstrates the danger of giving power to schemers
+- Makes party hate him more than Guy

 ## Lore & Connections

-- [[Guy du Bas-Tyra]] - His true master and employer
+- [[Guy du Bas-Tyra]] - His master and patron
-- [[Roderick Voss]] - The Baron he's manipulating
+- [[Roderick Voss]] - The Baron he manipulated
-- [[Quathala Overview]] - The region he's helping destabilize
+- [[Quathala Overview]] - Where he earned his promotion
-- [[Stonewall]] - Irrelevant to the larger plan, but he plays along
+- [[Anita conDoin]] - His target at the Immortal Bastion
+- [[Armand de Sevigny]] - The honorable captain who goes with Guy (contrast to Matthias)
+- [[Erlind conDoin]] - May be involved in his imprisonment decisions
+- [[Immortal Bastion]] - Where his cruelty is unleashed
+- [[Mockers]] - The criminal organization that helps party escape him

 ## GM Notes

-**Simple Schemer:** He's not a complex villain - just an opportunist doing Guy's dirty work.
-Not particularly dangerous by himself, just irritating.

-**Guy's Tool:** Guy sees him as useful but replaceable.
-Matthias knows this and is careful to stay valuable.

-**Stonewall Irrelevance:** Matthias doesn't care about the village deed - it was never part of Guy's plan.
-He just encourages Roderick's "clever" idea because it shows poor judgment.

-**The Real Goal:** Make Roderick appear weak and incompetent without making him openly rebellious.
-This lets Guy "stabilize" the region as a concerned neighboring power rather than staging a coup.

-**Post-Guy:** When Swain takes over and Guy flees, Matthias loses his patron and becomes irrelevant.
-He's not important enough to pursue.

-**Playing Both Sides:** If confronted, might try to claim he was "protecting Roderick" or "trying to help."
-He's a survivor who'll say whatever keeps him safe.
+**Character Evolution:** Matthias transforms from manipulative advisor to brutal secret police captain, showing how power corrupts opportunists.
+In Quathala he was slimy but subtle; at the Bastion he becomes openly cruel.

+**The Panic Factor:** When the party helps Anita escape, Matthias panics knowing Guy will punish failure.
+His desperation makes him even more dangerous and cruel.

 ---

-_Tags: #npc #noxian #manipulator #enemy #guy-agent #quathala #schemer_
+_Tags: #npc #noxian #manipulator #enemy #secret-police #guy-agent #quathala #radburn-role #cruel_